koons13/ficusnotes/README.md

 - **Context Understanding**: Technology that understands meaning, not just keywords
 - **iCloud Sync**: Seamless synchronization across Apple devices

-## Philosophy

-The app embodies the principle from *Atomic Habits* by James Clear: "You do not rise to the level of your goals.
-You fall to the level of your systems."
-Ficus Notes is your system for organized thinking, removing the friction of manual organization and letting you focus on what matters most.

 ## Getting Started